Unique Peru Experiences to Try Once

 Huacachina is a desert oasis town, located just 10 minutes from the city of Ica in the southern part of Peru.

-The unique, mostly touristy town is popular as a stopping point to see the Nazca Lines.
+The unique, mostly touristy town in Peru is popular as a stopping point to see the Nazca Lines.
 While I don’t normally love these sorts of towns, I am a big fan of experiencing the sand dunes.

 I’m too much of a wimp to try a dune buggy tour, but my hope is that someone would drive me out to some of the tallest dunes so I could wander aimlessly for an hour at sunset.
 That is my idea of bliss.
 And then come back and enjoy one of Peru’s famous pisco sours.